-Retail Sales Guidelines for Consumer Fireworks (pdf/248k/2pp)
+Retail Sales Guidelines for Consumer Fireworks (PDF)

-Note: The requirements listed in this document are general items and not inclusive of all the requirements detailed in the COS Ordinance #3892 and NFPA 1124 (where applicable).
+Note: The requirements listed in this document are general items and not inclusive of all the requirements detailed in the COS Ordinance #4157 and NFPA 1124 (where applicable).
 On-site inspections may find items not listed but required.

 A Consumer Fireworks Retail Sale permit from the Fire Department is required by any business entity selling Consumer Fireworks whether in a building or temporary structure.
 If selling from a temporary structure, i.e. tents, planning approval is required and a Fire Code required tent permit is required.
-The cost of a Consumer Fireworks Retail Sale permit is $100.

-Consumer Fireworks Retail Sale permit application (pdf/66k/2pp)
+Consumer Fireworks Retail Sale permit application (PDF)

 The potential for a major wildland fire incident is present in Scottsdale throughout most of the year.
 The threat increases dramatically during the summer months, and often peaks around the 4th of July holiday, when the highest sales and use of consumer fireworks is expected.

 Beyond the risk of fire danger, is the potential for burns and traumatic firework injuries.
-The National Fire Protection Association (NFPA) reports in the year 2008 alone, approximately 7,000 people were treated for injuries in U.S. hospital emergency rooms.
+The National Fire Protection Association (NFPA) reports in the year 2012 alone, approximately 8,700 people were treated for injuries in U.S. hospital emergency rooms.
 The risk of fireworks injuries (burns, lacerations, contusions) for teens age 15-19 and children 5-9, was two times higher than the risk experienced by the general public.